Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 where if $j\ge 2$ then $d_j=\prod^j_{k=2}n_k$ with $d_1=1$, and a unit $\ve_{1,0}=\ve_{1,0}(y,z)$ may be analytically assumed to be one in $\BC\{y,z\}$, and the $c^{(j)}_{\alpha,\beta}$ are nonzero complex numbers for some nonnegative integers $\alpha$ and $\beta$ such that $n_1\alpha+\beta_{1,0,1}\beta>n_1\beta_{1,0,1}d_j$.

-Note that $g_{s+1}$ may not be irreducible in $\BC\{y,z\}$ for a given $s< r$. \endproclaim \ms
+Note that $g_{s+1}$ may not be irreducible in $\BC\{y,z\}$ for a given $s< r$. $\square$ \endproclaim \ms

-\demo{\bf Proof of Sublemma 12.7} If the proof of (a) is done, there is nothing prove for (b) because it was already proved by Sublemma 12.2 that for all $j=1,2,\dots,r$, $g_j=g_j(y,z)$ can be written in the form (12.7.1).
-So, the remaining proof of this sublemma is just to prove (a).
+\demo{\bf Proof of Sublemma 12.7} We are going to prove (a) and (b), simultaneously.
+Assuming that (a) is true, it was already proved by Sublemma 12.2 that (b) is true.
+For the proof of the remaining, assuming that (a) is not true, it suffices to prove that (b) is not true.